-Thirdly, it is the Foreign Liability Limited Company, internationally known as Limited Liability Company (LLC) is a business structure that combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
-In a LLC, the total capital consists of equal shares.
-Shareholders use their subscribed shares undertake liability for the company, the company with all their assets to bear the liability for the debts of the company.
-The Chinese and foreign shareholders jointly hold shares in the company.
+Thirdly, it is the Foreign Liability Limited Company (LLC).
+The business registration structure of LLC is that combines the pass-through taxation of a partnership or sole proprietorship with the limited liability of a corporation.
+In the LLC, the total capital consists of equal shares.
+And the Shareholders use their subscribed shares to undertake liability for the company, and the company with all their assets to bear the liability for the debts of the company.
+Hence, the Chinese and foreign shareholders jointly hold shares in the company.

 Fourthly, Foreign Partnership refers to a partnership set up by two or more foreign enterprises or individuals in China.
 It includes the General Partnership and Limited Partnership.